-West Hills College Lemoore Upward Bound Programs are early college intervention programs that target high school students that show strong commitment and interest towards enrolling into college.
-The programs are funded by the Department of Education and hosted by West Hills College Lemoore.
+The West Hills College Lemoore Upward Bound Program is an early college intervention program that targets high school students that show strong commitment and interest towards enrolling into college.
+The program is funded by the Department of Education and hosted by West Hills College Lemoore.
 Our main objective is to promote academic achievement and higher learning by offering an array of support services that will foster educational success.

 What does Upward Bound offer?

 The program is designed to motivate students and to prepare them for post-secondary success.
-In order to meet the primary objectives, West Hills College Lemoore Upward Bound Programs offer the following services to its participants:
+In order to meet the primary objectives, the West Hills College Lemoore Upward Bound Program offers the following services to its participants:

 |Academic Tutoring||Leadership Development|